Untitled Header Image

 Pre-Calculus

 This class is designed to teach the concepts and skills necessary for students to succeed in calculus and in disciplines that are mathematically based, such as chemistry and physics.
-Topics include trigonometry, logarithms, analytic geometry, matrix algebra and upper-level algebraic concepts.
+Topics include polynomials, trigonometry, logarithms, analytic geometry, matrix algebra, series and other advanced algebraic concepts.
 Pre-Calculus is a solid foundation for further math classes in higher education.

-The first three weeks will provide a review of important concepts from Algebra II and will ensure that all students start on an equal footing.
+The first two weeks will provide a review of important concepts from Algebra II and will ensure that all students start with a solid foundation.

 Class time will be spent reviewing graded homework material, and a discussion of new material for the next week’s homework assignment.
 While there is no participation grade, students are encouraged to ask questions and give answers to questions posed in class.